Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.
+- The Orioles pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Orioles have the seventh-ranked team ERA across all MLB pitching staffs (3.93).
+- The Orioles have a 3.93 team ERA that ranks seventh across all league pitching staffs.

-- Orioles pitchers combine to allow 176 home runs (1.1 per game), the sixth-fewest in the league.
+- The Orioles give up the seventh-fewest home runs in baseball (177 total, 1.1 per game).

-- Means (1-1 with a 2.60 ERA and six strikeouts in 17 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.

-- In his last appearance on Saturday, the left-hander went 7 1/3 innings against the Cleveland Guardians, allowing one earned run while surrendering one hit.
+- His last time out was on Sunday against the Cleveland Guardians, when the righty threw seven innings, surrendering one earned run while allowing five hits.

-- The 30-year-old has put up a 2.60 ERA and 3.1 strikeouts per nine innings across three games this season, while giving up a batting average of .150 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.